thacuber2a03/tinylang/README.md

 # tinylang
-a tiny, bytecode interpreted toy programming language implemented in C99 that fits in (well, actually, that I've shoehorned in) one C file.
+an embeddable, small and fast toy programming language implemented in C99 that fits in (well, actually, that I've shoehorned in) a pair of .h/.c files.

+*NOTE*:
+I am doing this whole thing in the spot. whatever comes into my mind that I deem useful will appear here

 ## ultra quick overview, go